Portrait of Chris and Dan.

 • Press the keyboard key: "F5".

-Bookmarklet Explaned.
+Bookmarklet Explained.

 In the case of each of the nine bookmarklets above, they perform the function of adjusting the background color and the text color of the web-page you are viewing.